Satellite Account of Nonprofit Institutions and Volunteering

 Data release - March 5, 2019

-For the purposes of these estimates, the definition of the non-profit sector adheres to international standards published in the United Nations Handbook of Satellite Accounts on Non-profit and Related Institutions and Volunteer Work.
+For the purposes of these estimates, the definition of the non-profit sector adheres to international standards published in the United Nations' Handbook of National Accounting: Satellite Account on Non-profit and Related Institutions and Volunteer Work.
 Canada's overall non-profit sector is divided into three broad categories as follows:

 Community non-profit institutions: including organizations engaged, for example, in social services, advocacy or sports and recreation.
 These make up the "non-profit institutions serving households" sector in standard macroeconomic measures.